 |

-Imogen is deaf and tested FIV+ (please read about FIV HERE), but has no issues at all with life in general.
+Imogen is deaf and tested FIV+, but has no issues at all with life in general.
 She learned a great deal of things in her new home and was dearly loved, but unfortunately she was a bit too much for her new special siblings who are older and require a bit more than normal care.
-Imogen is currently re-acclimatizing to her old home here at DunRoamin' where she is living with two other FIV+ cats (Marshall and Humphrey).
+Imogen quickly re-acclimatized to her old home here at DunRoamin'.
 Being deaf, she talks louder than normal (ie: "yells" at us for her food!) but she is very loving and affectionate.
-She is hoping for a retirement home where she might live as an only cat who may claim all the attention of her new family.
-Other than her deafness, she is a typical cat.
-She was born about January 18, 2017, so is about seven years old.
-On April 28, 2024, Imogen met her new family who drove from New Maryland, NB, to pick her up.
-She now lives with DunRoamin's Derp and his siblings, where they are all spoiled beyond belief.
-Imogen thanks everyone who made her new life possible - it couldn't be better!
-Congratulations to both you and your new family, Imogen.
-Please send photos soon!!
+She loves her freeze-dried minnows, and has learned to get one from almost each person who comes into her room!
+In 2025, Imogen was diagnosed with pancreatic cancer.
+She is currently on medication to ensure she is comfortable and is being spoiled beyond her wildest dreams (especially with her freeze-dried minnows!)
+She is a sweet little girl, and is grateful for her friends at DunRoamin' and the many people who support her, especially through the Sponsor A Kitty program.
+Other than her deafness, she is a typical cat who meows loudly for attention.
+She has her own TV in her room where she watches bird videos all day while her servants respond to her every wish.
+She was born about January 18, 2017, so is about eight years old.
 FIV+I have FIV, click here to see what that means for me and you. |

-Hoover |
+| Hoover |

 Heather Bishop Perth Andover, NBViola Mosco Oromocto, NB |